Shrutit051/Shrutit051/README.md

 💡 Building cool projects in hackathons and ideathons <br>

 ## ✨ Fun Fact
-I love reading books, meditaing, cats(you must have guessed that from the pfp), trakking, and art!
+I love reading books, meditating, cats(you must have guessed that from the pfp), trekking, and art!

 <!--
  ## 🌐 Connect with Me